 Volunteers are the “lifeblood” of any non-profit organization – ours included.
 They are the people who step forward to work at events, sit on committees, and volunteer to serve on our board of directors.

-VHF events and programs require the help of volunteers to run smoothly.
-Jobs include: un-load, set-up, registration and check-in, picture taking, clean up, and more!
+Events – VHF events and programs require the help of volunteers to run smoothly.
+Jobs include: preparing materials prior to the event, un-loading vehicles and set-up, registration and check-in, picture taking, clean up, and more!
 Training and previous experience is not a requirement, but good communication, being a team player, organizational skills and reliability is a must.

-Committees are small work-groups with a particular focus that meet a few times a year (typically via conference call).
+Committee service – Committees are small work groups comprised of volunteers and staff with a particular focus that meet a few times a year either in person or via conference call.
 Committees work together and present their findings and recommendations to the board of directors.

 General administrative – Volunteer responsibilities will vary depending on the needs of VHF and the experience of the individual volunteer.
 Tasks could include: Maintaining/archiving office records, helping with the newsletter, marketing projects, program development, member surveys, and community outreach initiatives.